EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 ![Early version of the message passing sort](imgs/BSF12.png)

 An early version of the Message Passing Sort being tried out at the British Science Festival held in Aberdeen in 2012.
 The arrow is being used to indicate in which direction the sorts should be taking place in.

 ### Note

 Using positive integers will allow a wider audience to participate in this activity.

-The numbers do not need to form a continuous sequence.
+The numbers do not need to form a continuous sequence although they are in this example.

 Ensure that there is a larger supply of cards that you anticipate using in each activity run.
 This will allow you to work with large